bfeif/personal-website/content/posts/geographical-indexing-explained.md

 #### What's a Z-order Curve?

-[The Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) is a type of space-filling curve, which is designed just for this purpose of mapping multidimensional values (such as latitude-longitude pairs) to one dimensional representations (such as a string).
+[The Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) is a type of space-filling curve, which is designed just for this purpose of mapping multidimensional values (such as latitude-longitude pairs) to one dimensional representations (such as a string) \[2\].

 <figure class="image" align="center">
     <img src="/images/geohash-z-order-curve.png" alt="drawing"/>